tnscorcoran/openshift-operators/README.md

 oc delete crd gogs.gpte.opentlc.com
 ```

 That's it!
-Thanks for allowing me to demo you 2 Kubernetes and Openshift Operators - the Helm Operator and the Ansible Operator
+Thanks for allowing me to demo you 2 Kubernetes and Openshift Operators - the Helm Operator and the Ansible Operator.
+A video of this demonstration is available at https://youtu.be/kkJWHqiuxlQ